Tikka (food)

-Tikka (pronounced [ʈɪkkaː]) is a dish consisting of pieces of meat or vegetarian alternatives, with its origins tracing back to the Mughal Empire.
+Tikka (pronounced [ʈɪkkaː]) is a dish consisting of pieces of meat or vegetarian alternatives whose origins are traced back to ancient Babylon.
+The term 'tikka' was given in the Mughal era.
 It is made by marinating the pieces in spices and yogurt, and cooking them in a tandoor.
-Tikka is popular throughout the Indian subcontinent and also in countries such as Great Britain.
-The preservation of paneer tikka can be enhanced by using vacuum packaging.
+Tikka is popular throughout the Indian subcontinent and also in the United Kingdom.

 Etymology

-Tikka is a Chaghatai word which has been commonly combined with the Hindi-Urdu word masala—itself derived from Arabic— with the combined word originating from UK English.
-The Chaghatai word Tikka itself is a derivation of the Common Turkic word tikkü, which means "piece" or "chunk".
+Tikka is a Chagatai word which has been commonly combined with the Hindi-Urdu word masala — itself derived from Arabic — with the combined word originating from British English.
+The Chagatai word tikka itself is a derivation of the Common Turkic word tikkü, which means "piece" or "chunk".

 Origin

 The precise origin of the dish is uncertain.
 Recipes for cooked meat enriched with spices and mixed within a sauce date back to 1700 BCE found on cuneiform tablets near Babylon, credited to the Sumerians.
-During the Mughal dynasty, the Mughals brought "boneless pieces of cooked meat" called Tikka to India.
+During the Mughal dynasty, the Mughals called "boneless pieces of cooked meat" Tikka.

 There are different varieties of the dish, both meat inclusive and vegetarian.
-Generally, the dish is defined as "an Indian dish of small pieces of meat or vegetables marinated in a spice mixture".
+Generally, the dish is defined as "a dish of small pieces of meat or vegetables marinated in a spice mixture".